hikeventures/hikeventures.github.io/_posts/reviews/2014-04-10-petzl-meteor-3-plus-helmet.markdown

 layout: post
 ---

 For our packrafting trips we were looking for a suitable helmet and came across the Petzl Meteor 3+ helmet which has also a certification to be used as a watersports helmet (see Petzl website for more details).
 A helmet is an important safety tool which we are also using for slower rapids where you can e.g. also get stuck in a tree and fall out of the packraft.
-Here comes a short review of a helmet which I found to be one of the best lightweight packrafting helmets available.
+Here comes a short review of a helmet which I found to be one of the best lightweight packrafting helmets available. {% include disclaimer.html %}

 <a href="https://www.flickr.com/photos/90204224@N07/13884350431/" ><img src="https://farm8.staticflickr.com/7383/13884350431_55197840aa_b.jpg" width="683" height="1024" alt="Petzl Meteor 3 helmet review"></a>